 The Rasmusons’ son, Elmer, grew National Bank of Alaska from a community bank to a statewide force for progress in the Territory.
 He was an advocate for statehood, believing Alaska’s economic sustainability was tied to local control of its natural resources.
 Fishery management became a lifelong interest and he served as chair of the North Pacific Fisheries Management Council and endowed the Rasmuson Fisheries Research Center at the University of Alaska Fairbanks and the Rasmuson Chair of Economics at the University of Alaska Anchorage.

-Elmer was involved in the Foundation from its modest beginnings (the first Foundation grant was $250) and became the driving force behind its growth.
+Elmer was involved in the Foundation from its modest beginnings (the first Foundation grant was $125 to a Presbyterian church for a “motion picture projector”) and became the driving force behind its growth.
 When Elmer died in December 2000 at age 91, he left his personal fortune of more than $400 million to charity, much of it to the family foundation.

 Ed Rasmuson, as chair of the Board of Directors, has shepherded the Foundation into its modern era.
 He inherited his father’s interest in fisheries, the Alaska outdoors, and a personal commitment to make a difference in Alaska.
 Ed has dedicated much of his adult life to improving the quality of higher education and is the only Alaskan to serve as a regent of the University of Alaska, Alaska Pacific University, and Sheldon Jackson College.

-Today Rasmuson Foundation is guided by third and fourth generation Rasmusons: Ed, his siblings Judy and Lile, wife Cathryn, and grandchildren Laura Emerson, Jay Gibbons, Adam Gibbons and Natasha von Imhof, serve on the Foundation’s 14-member Board of Directors with the five public members.
+Today Rasmuson Foundation is guided by third and fourth generation Rasmusons: Ed, his siblings Judy and Lile, wife Cathryn, and grandchildren Jay Gibbons, Adam Gibbons and Natasha von Imhof, serve on the Foundation’s 14-member Board of Directors with six public members.

 Jenny and Elmer’s vision for the Foundation was to support projects of lasting impact to benefit Alaskans, and the Foundation stays true to Jenny’s core beliefs in service, family, community, resource development and a deep love of the land.
 These values shape the foundation’s philosophy of giving to organizations that demonstrate a respect for the land and its people, for sustainable economic development, and for the enhancement of the arts and social services in Alaska.